 That’s too late to start.

 Asking them to consider your school at the same time they’re finding they have Christmas bills to pay, and also handing them a financial aid application focuses their attention on the cost of your school, and not on the excellent educational experience you offer to every family.
-Approaching parents now with information and an invitation for a tour (if they’re new to the school) sets the stage for positive impressions about the great learning environment your school has to offer their child, without the pressure of completing financial forms.

-If your school is not associated with a pre-K program, this would be a great time to plan on starting one for the 20-21 school year.
+If your elementary school is not associated with a pre-K program, this would be a great time to plan on starting one for the 25-26 school year.
 In the meantime, locate pre-K programs in your area.
 Since many of them might not let you distribute information to their parents (they might have their own Kindergarten programs), some strategically placed yard signs publicizing your school in their vicinity could take the place of those political yard signs once Election Day is history.
 Be sure to ask for permission from the landowners, and ensure that your community allows the placement of yard signs in, well, yards.

 So what about all those empty seats in your upper grades?